An Empirical Study on the Computation Budget of Co-Optimization of Robot Design and Control in Simulation: Introduction

 \nopagebreak[4]

-\citet{10.1007/978-3-030-16692-2_41} tested different control spaces to train gait controllers of a four-legged robot and found that a simpler (smaller) control space works better when the training budget is low.
-This is an intuitive result but has an obvious implication on the co-optimization of design and control: the design complexity of the final result will depend on the training budget used for training each of the controllers.
-Our experimentation verifies this implication, and we show that, in most cases, a low training budget for each design during the co-optimization procedure tends to produce simpler designs (that are consequently easier to train).
+\citet{mirasEvolvingcontrollersLearningcontrollersMorphologically2020} and later \citet{legoffMorphoevolutionLearningUsing2021} \citet{luoEffectsLearningMorphologically2022} observed that co-optimization improves the capability of the designs to learn a controller.
+In other words, designs observed at the end of the co-optimization process are better at learning the controller. \citet{10.1007/978-3-030-16692-2_41} tested different control spaces to train gait controllers of a four-legged robot and found that a simpler (smaller) control space works better when the training budget is low.

+We look at the complexity of the designs with respect to the training budget for each controller, and we show that, in most cases, a low training budget for each design during the co-optimization procedure tends to produce simpler designs (that are consequently easier to train).